Evaluation Results

 Export a field to a pandas DataFrame.

-The field to export is selected by the field_name
+is selected by the field_name argument.
+Typically, such a field

-all sub-fields are exported as columns in the DataFrame, but a
+sub-fields are exported as columns.

 Sub-fields may be multi-dimensional arrays, which are exported in a